shuai-xu/flink/docs/dev/scala_shell.md

 {% highlight bash %}
 bin/start-scala-shell.sh remote localhost 6123
 {% endhighlight %}
-In this way, the scala shell will be started in local standalone cluster.
+In this way, the Scala Shell will be started in local standalone cluster.

 ### Yarn Scala Shell cluster